Radcliffe College: Harvard Examinations for Women

+20th century

-In 1904, a popular historian wrote of the college's genesis:
+In 1904, a historian Mary Caroline Crawford wrote the following about the genesis of Radcliffe College:

-"... it set up housekeeping in two unpretending rooms in the Appian Way, Cambridge. ...
-Probably in all the history of colleges in America there could not be found a story so full of colour and interest as that of the beginning of this woman's college.
+"...it set up housekeeping in two unpretending rooms in the Appian Way, Cambridge....Probably in all the history of colleges in America there could not be found a story so full of color and interest as that of the beginning of this woman's college.
 The bathroom of the little house was pressed into service as a laboratory for physics, students and instructors alike making the best of all inconveniences.
 Because the institution was housed with a private family, generous mothering was given to the girls when they needed it."

-In the first two decades of the 20th century, Radcliffe championed the beginnings of its own campus, consisting of the Radcliffe Yard and the Radcliffe Quadrangle in Cambridge, Massachusetts, not far from that of Harvard.
+In the first two decades of the 20th century, Radcliffe championed the beginnings of its own campus, consisting of the Radcliffe Yard and the Radcliffe Quadrangle in Cambridge, Massachusetts, not far from Harvard University.
 The original Radcliffe gymnasium and library, and the Bertram, Whitman, Eliot, and Barnard dormitories were constructed during this period.
 With the 1920s and 1930s, dormitories Briggs Hall (1924) and Cabot Hall (1937) were built on the Quadrangle, and in the Radcliffe Yard, the administrative building Byerly Hall (1932) and the classroom building Longfellow Hall (1930).
 Mary Almy was the architect.